jrh-dev/jrh-dev.github.io/_posts/2022-09-28-r_basics_vectors.md

 It is important to be aware that `c()` coerces elements to a common type.
 This is a common occurrence in R and understanding the implications can help to avoid errors.
 R is what is referred to as a weakly typed language, this means that sometimes a type will be coerced into another when code is executed.

-Thinking of the 4 common types in R type coercion is performed according to a hierarchy;
+Thinking of the 4 common types in R type, coercion is performed according to a hierarchy;

 `Logical >>> Integer >>> Double >>> Character`